Forbidden Diary Cast

 Dr. Hall

-Dean T. Moody is heard in 5 episodes of Seasons 1942 and 1943.
+Dean T. Moody is heard in five episodes of Seasons 1942 and 1943.
 He is a voice artist living in Seattle, Washington.
 Originally a stage actor, a Hollywood…

 projectionist, and a 4th grade teacher, his voice-over work includes documentary narration for the Native American History Channel on Youtube, animation work for the Boston Museum of Art, and several audiobook projects.
 Dean is currently active in online audio drama productions through groups like Stories to Voice, Soul Twins Audio, Cornucopia Radio, and Static.
 He performs regularly in local Radio Theater organizations and loves doing character work.
 His website is www.deantmoodyvoice.com.